 - The DC bus voltage is controlled from the grid side, using a cascade on top of the current control.
 A conventional PI controller is used.
 More details on the approach are available in TN108.

-- On the PV side, a basic current control is implemented (see details in TN105).
+- On the PV side, a basic current control of a boost converter (TN101) is implemented (see details in TN105).
 The current reference is set from a Maximum Point Point Tracking algorithm, as detailed in TN117.

 Precharge and operation state machines

 - The DC bus precharge and the operation of the converter stages are managed by a Finite State Machine.